-- The doctrine of inspiration states the Scriptures are God-breathed in every word and in every detail (verbal and plenary). - They are without error in the original manuscripts. - God has preserved the Scriptures through the centuries so we can have complete confidence that the Bible is God's Word. - This is true of the entirety of Scripture from Genesis to Revelation, and especially accurate concerning the Law, the Prophets and the Writings.
+- The doctrine of inspiration states the Scriptures are God-breathed in every word and in every detail (verbal and plenary). - The Scriptures are without error in the original manuscripts. - God has preserved the Scriptures through the centuries so we can have complete confidence that the Bible we read today is God's Word. - This is true of the entirety of Scripture from Genesis to Revelation, and especially accurate concerning the Law, the Prophets and the Writings.